SequentMicrosystems/megabas-rpi/python/README.md

 ### rtcGet(stack)
 Return the RTC date and time as a list

-stack - stack level of the megaind  card (selectable from address jumpers [0..7])
+stack - stack level of the megabas  card (selectable from address jumpers [0..7])

 return (year, month, day, hour, minute, seconds)

 ### rtcSet(stack, y, mo, d, h, m, s)
 Set the RTC date and time

-stack - stack level of the megaind  card (selectable from address jumpers [0..7])
+stack - stack level of the megabas  card (selectable from address jumpers [0..7])

 y - year between 2000..2255 or between 0..255